Interpret your analysis, part 2: Advanced features

 Note

-If you would like to use cumulative sum in a formula, click Formula and type out CUMSUM.
+To use cumulative sum in a formula, click Formula and type CUMSUM.

 This chart shows a running total of purchases using the Complete Purchase event.
 The April 19th data point represents a sum of purchases on all the preceding days of the selected time frame.
 Here, that means April 5th to April 19th.